 My phone froze and stopped working.
 It started to rain, and I slipped, bruising my arm.
 I knocked over my coffee, spilling coffee on my desk and into an open drawer with important files.
 My printer jammed so hard that I had to take it apart to get the paper unstuck.
 My lunch order was wrong.
 A presentation I was working on crashed, and I lost an hour’s worth of work.
 It was at this point that my feelings of anger spilled over into tears.

-Once I stopped crying, I realized that my emotional opinion since my “almost-car-accident” had created a future string of negative events.
-I’d allowed my pessimistic view to destroy my emotional well-being, which in turn created more negative drama for me in the present moment.
+Once I stopped crying, I realized that my emotional opinion since my “almost car accident” had created a future string of negative events.
+I’d allowed my pessimistic view to destroying my emotional well-being, which in turn created more negative drama for me in the present moment.

 Boom!
 There was my sign.

-Haven’t you noticed that when you are open to more good in your life then more good sweeps in to support you?
+Haven’t you noticed that when you are open to more good in your life, more good sweeps in to support you?

-A few days later, Catherine, the founder, and editor-at-large of 8WomenDream sent me an email asking me if I wanted to write a series of articles for 8WD to share my thoughts with this website’s massive following from a South African perspective.
-I saw it as an opportunity to gain exposure for my work and add another accomplishment to my resume to further enhance my career goals.
+A few days later, I emailed 8WD about sharing my thoughts with this website’s massive following from a South African perspective.
+I saw it as an opportunity to gain exposure to my work and add another accomplishment to my resume to further enhance my career goals.
 Boom!
 A win-win.

 And that’s precisely how positive-feeling affirmations work.